hapi-swagger/hapi-swagger/optionsreference.md

 -   `reuseDefinitions`: Reuse of definition models to save space - default: `true`
 -   `definitionPrefix`: Dynamic naming convention. `default` or `useLabel` - default: `default`
 -   `deReference`: Dereferences JSON output - default: `false`,
--   `debug`: Validates the JSON ouput against swagger specification - default: `false`
+-   `debug`: Validates the JSON output against swagger specification - default: `false`
 -   `x-*` (any): any property or object with a key starting with _x-_ is included in the swagger definition (similar to `x-*` options in the `info` object).
 -   `oauthOptions`: [TODO](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/oauth2.md)